GameDevCoder/portfolio/_clients/cygames.md

 Some of my time at Cygames was spent working on localization efforts for the PS4 release of Anubis Zone of the Enders - M∀RS.

-My tasks included proof reading and editing the games English text, reviewing in-game spoken English dialog and written English text displayed in the game's UI.
+My tasks included proof reading and editing the games English text, reviewing in-game spoken English dialog and written English text displayed in the game’s UI.

 I also helped enter localized game text for the French, German, Italian and Spanish languages using an in-house localization editor tool.